surniaulula/wpsso-ratings-and-reviews/readme.txt

 WC Tested Up To: 3.6
 Stable Tag: 2.2.0

-WPSSO Core add-on provides ratings and reviews for WordPress comments with Aggregate Rating meta tags and Schema Review markup.
+Ratings and reviews for WordPress comments with Aggregate Rating meta tags and Schema Review markup.

 == Description ==